 So how do artists utilize dropshipping partnerships to sell their art online?
-In part one of this article, will examine how artists act as the supplier and utilize online galleries as a storefront to partner with.
-We’ll look at the pros and cons of this type of partnership, what type of artist it might benefit, as well as identify a few known online galleries who partner with artists.
+In part one of this article will examine how artists act as the supplier and utilize online galleries as a storefront to partner with.
+We’ll look at the pros and cons of this type of partnership, what type of artist it might benefit from, as well as identify a few known online galleries that partner with artists.

-In part two of this article, we will examine how artists act as the storefront and utilized to drop shipping suppliers to create passive income.
-In that article, we will talk about the pros and cons of this type of relationship as well as identify potential drop shipping partners.
+In part two of this article, we will examine how artists act as the storefront and utilize dropshipping suppliers to create passive income.
+In that article, we will talk about the pros and cons of this type of relationship as well as identify potential drop, shipping partners.
 More on that later!

 Drop shipping your artwork for online galleries

-Online art galleries work with Artists to sell their work.
+Online art galleries work with artists to sell their work.
 The process works like this: the Gallery markets the work of the artist online.
-Once one of their customers purchases the artists work, a purchase order is sent to the artist.
+Once one of their customers purchases the artist’s work, a purchase order is sent to the artist.
 The artist packs and ships the work to the customer directly from the artist’s studio.
-Once the artwork has been delivered, the Gallery pays the artist commission just as it would had it sold from the brick and mortar store.
+Once the artwork has been delivered, the Gallery pays the artist commission just as it would have it sold from the brick and mortar store.

 Agreeing to be a drop ship supplier for an online gallery can be a win-win situation for both the gallery and the artist.

 Typically speaking, an online gallery will only work with an artist that has proven to be reliable.
 The artist must be able to keep their inventory up-to-date on the website so that the artwork currently being marketed is available to be shipped upon ordering.
 Also, the artist must be willing to pack and ship the artwork on a tight schedule.